Read the material. Memorize answers. Ace the test.

 - Write business plans.
 Ask your students to outline a business plan for their company, which could include prototypes for an invention, plans for where their business should be, and how they want to market the business.

 - Develop pitches.
-Have your students to develop a business presentation.
+Have your students develop a business presentation.
 Each member of the group should have a part in the pitch depending on their business role.

 - Pitch ideas to business leaders.
 Find local business leaders to come in and listen to pitches, as well as provide feedback on the business plans.
 This gives students access to community members who can give advice and praise.